 Top Vertica Use Cases for IoT Analytics:

-Continuous monitoring of machine and sensor data help equipment manufacturers and service providers predict and address maintenance issues before they occur, unlocking new value for manufacturers and customers in the form of service cost reductions, new revenue opportunities, SLA adherence, operational efficiencies, reduced downtime, and more.
+Continuous monitoring of machine and sensor data help equipment manufacturers and service providers predict and address maintenance issues before they occur.

 Smart Devices and Wearables

 Utilities are deploying digital, networked advanced metering infrastructure (AMI) to systematically track consumption and demand data across regions.